wp-plugins/my-calendar/readme.txt

 Basic Features:

+* 	[User's Guide available for purchase](http://www.joedolson.com/articles/my-calendar/users-guide/) for assistance in set up and use.
 *	Standard calendar grid or list views of events
 * 	Show events in monthly, weekly, or daily view.
-* 	Mini-calendar view for compact displays (as widget or as shortcode)
+* 	Mini-calendar view for compact displays (widget or as shortcode)
-*	Widget to show today's events
+*	Widget with today's events
-*	Widget to show upcoming or past events
+*	Widget with upcoming or past events
-*	Template tags to control the HTML and information produced in most output areas.
-*	Calendar can be limited to a single category, all categories, or a selection of categories
-* 	Calendar can be limited to events in specific locations
+*	Custom templates for event layout
+*	Limit by category/categories
+* 	Limit by location
 *	Disable default CSS and default JavaScript or display only on specific Pages/Posts
 *	Editable CSS styles and JavaScript behaviors
-*	Recurring events can be scheduled daily, weekly, on weekdays only, biweekly, monthly by date, monthly by day/week and annually.
+*	Schedule a wide variety of recurring events.
-*	Individual occurrences of recurring events can be modified individually
+*	Individual occurrences of recurring events can be edited individually
-* 	Events can be configured to be added by any level of user; directly to calendar or reserved for administrative approval
+* 	Access to most aspects of My Calendar can be restricted by role.
+(Adding events, editing events, editing styles, changing settings, etc.)
+* 	Choose which of the following fields you want to enter and display for each event:
+	* title,
+	* description,
+	* event image,
+	* alternate description,
+	* event host,
+	* event category,
+	* URL,
-* 	Store and display the following information for each event: title, description, alternate description, event category, URL, start date, start time, end date, end time, registration status (open, closed or irrelevant), event location.
+	* registration status (open, closed or irrelevant),
+	* event location
 * 	Email notification to administrator when events are scheduled or reserved
 *	Location Manager for storing frequently used venues
+*   Fetch events from a remote MySQL database.
+(Sharing events in a network of sites.)
 *   Import method from Kieran O'Shea's Calendar plugin
-* 	Integrated Help file to guide in use of shortcodes and template tags
+* 	Integrated Help page to guide in use of shortcodes and template tags

-* 	[User's Guide available for purchase](http://www.joedolson.com/articles/my-calendar/users-guide/) with extensive assistance in set up and use.
+The [User's Guide](http://www.joedolson.com/articles/my-calendar/users-guide/) provides 70 pages of troubleshooting, customization, and setup information.

 This calendar branched from [Kieran O'Shea's Calendar plugin](http://wordpress.org/extend/plugins/calendar/) in April 2010.
 You can import any previous scheduled events from Kieran's calendar into My Calendar.